 4.19 The Employer shall maintain employers’ liability insurance as required by law.

-4.20 The Employer shall intend for the Apprentice to remain with the Employer once they have achieved where a job opportunity continues to exist and where the Apprentice wishes to remain.
+4.20 The Employer shall intend for the Apprentice to remain with the Employer once they have completed their Apprenticeship where a job opportunity continues to exist and where the Apprentice wishes to remain.
 Where this is not possible the Employer and the Training Provider will support the Apprentice to seek alternative opportunities.

 4.21 The Employer shall not use the Training Provider, or any of the activities covered by this Agreement, as a recruitment agency or service during the term of this Agreement.
 Should the Employer offer any Apprentice or candidate (introduced by the Training Provider) employment otherwise than as envisaged by this Agreement then the Employer will be liable to pay to the Training Provider liquidated damages of £1,500 (one thousand five hundred pounds).
 Both Parties acknowledge that this figure is a genuine pre-estimate of the losses incurred by the Training Provider on a time and effort basis and is not a penalty of any kind.

 4.22 The Employer shall make reasonable changes to the Apprenticeship requested by the Training Provider for the purpose of providing the Training Provider with up to date reporting and ensuring the appropriate delivery of education and training in accordance with the Funding Rules.

 5.1 The Apprenticeship Agreement shall remain in force during the Apprenticeship Period.
 The Employer shall comply with the terms of the Apprenticeship Agreement during the Apprenticeship Period.
 The Employer shall permit the Apprentice leave to undertake training at the Training Provider (or a venue agreed between the Parties).